bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 Optimising a database server is a black art.
 Even when you know what you're doing, it takes a lot of work to fine-tune a MySQL server so it delivers the best possible performance for your specific use-case.
 This means that it's inevitable that when hobbyists run their own MySQL servers they will be configured sub-optimally.
 What you need from a database is an efficient service, so why not out-source the hassle of maintaining the server delivering that service entirely?

 Enter the Software-as-a-Service model, otherwise known as SaaS.
-Instead of buying a second VM, Allison added a managed MySQL database to her DigitalOcean account, copied the existing database to that newly acquired service, and updated the Wordpress configuration to point at it instead of the locally running copy of MySQL.
+Instead of buying a second VM, Allison added a managed MySQL database to her DigitalOcean account, copied the existing database to that newly acquired service, and updated the WordPress configuration to point at it instead of the locally running copy of MySQL.
 Then, the local MySQL was simply disabled.
 This halved the server's workload, so it was able to grow some more without the need to re-egineer the stack.

 ## The Big Re-Architecting